Please sign up for updates (menu to the right) as we build the program for 2016. Below is a link to the speakers and their presentations from 2015.

 Back to top

-Eric is water stewardship project manager for Toronto and Region Conservation (TRCA).
-In this position, he facilitates industry support for businesses in their initiatives related to water sustainability through stakeholder engagement, partnership development, and execution of corporate social responsibility objectives.
+.
+Facilitating industry support for businesses in their initiatives related to water sustainability through stakeholder engagement, partnership development, and the execution of corporate social responsibility objectives are his current areas of focus.

 Back to top